savula13/savula13.github.io/_portfolio/portfolio-2.md

-The above dataset includes zip codes for each hospital, which were joined with demographic data from [Census](https://www.census.gov/) such as % of population over 65, % of population with Health Insurance, and Median Income.
+The above dataset includes zip codes for each hospital, which were joined with demographic data from [Census](https://www.census.gov/) such as % of Population over 65, % of Population with Health Insurance, and Median Income.